Museums in Florence: a complete guide to choose the best ones

 Boboli Gardens and Pitti Palace

 It’s impossibile to visit all the 5 museums in one time.
-Personally I recommend those museums only if you are really interested in one of those subjects, and if you have loads of time.
+Personally I recommend those museums only if you are really interested in one of those subjects.
+Or if you have loads of time.
 But Boboli Gardens is really unmissable for anyone!
+In summer can be very hot, so go there in the early morning and wear some comfortable walking shoes because the gardens are huge.

 The ticket for Boboli Gardens also include the entrance to Giardino Bardini, another beautiful garden very close to Palazzo Pitti.